selimonat/fancycarp/README.md

 ### 5/ Downloading Anatomical Data

 Now we have the folder hierarcy, we can proceed with downloading the anatomical and functional data from the internal server.
-To download data of a given participant, we need to create a Subject instanced.
+To download data of a given participant, we need to create a Subject instance.
-Thanks to OOP inheritence, SubjectObject receives all the methods defined in the ProjectObject in addition to methods defined in the SubjectObject as such.
+Thanks to OOP inheritence, SubjectObject receives all the methods defined in the ProjectObject in addition to methods defined in the SubjectObject.
-Running the Subject().get_hr method will download the subject's anatomical scans, convert that to nifti and store them at the
+Running the Subject().get_hr method will download the subject's anatomical scans, convert that to NifTi and store them at the
 ```subXXX/run000/mrt``` folder.

 ```matlab